scipp/scipp/docs/about/contributing.rst

   Neutron-scattering specific must not be added.
   A simple guiding principle is "if it is in ``numpy`` it can go into ``scipp``".

-* ``scipp.neutron`` shall contain only generic neutron-specific functionality.
+* ``scippneutron`` shall contain only generic neutron-specific functionality.
   Facility-specific or instrument-specific functionality must not be added.
   Examples of generic functionality that is permitted are

   * Unit conversions, which could be generic for all time-of-flight neutron sources.
   * Published research such as absorption corrections.

-  Examples of functionality that shall not be added to ``scipp.neutron`` are handling of facility-specific file types or data layouts, or instrument-specific correction algorithms.
+  Examples of functionality that shall not be added to ``scippneutron`` are handling of facility-specific file types or data layouts, or instrument-specific correction algorithms.

 Security
 --------